vipoo/mqtt-port-forward/README.md

 the socket, and data sent from the socket will be published to mqtt topic `<topic>/tunnel/down/+`

 If the `mqttClient` object is closed, then any opened sockets will be closed.

+If no traffic is received on the mqtt topic for `timeoutPeriod`, then all sockets will be closed.

 ### forwardLocalPortToMqtt(mqttClient, portNumber, topic)